-On January 2, 2018, the Orthopedic & Sports Institute will open its first walk-in clinic for orthopedic care.
-The catalyst for this latest addition to OSI’s Appleton campus is the same one that drove other innovations at the facility.
+On January 2, 2018, the Orthopedic & Sports Institute opened its first walk-in clinic for orthopedic care.

-The orthopedic walk-in clinic will be staffed with OSI providers trained in muscle, bone, and joint care.
+The orthopedic walk-in clinic is staffed with OSI providers trained in muscle, bone, and joint care.
 Immediate specialized care is provided for most new orthopedic injuries including:

 - Sprains & strains